 I want to explain my solution to the readership problem I described in my last post.
 The solution is a little bit complicated and at different times I have described it in different ways, trying to come up with fancy acronyms like PIPPIN.
-However, we can just think of it as a magic formula for a case for support.
+However, we can just think of it as a magic formula for writing an effective case for support.

 Who are the Readers that Matter?

-There are three groups of readers who participate in a funding decision, ordinary committee members, presenting members and referees.
+There are three groups of readers who participate in the funding decision, ordinary committee members, presenting members and referees.

 Ordinary Committee Members